Sade Is the Best of Our Imagined Selves

 My overplucked 90s eyebrows and I were housesitting for a friend of a friend.
 I was unsupervised for the first time in my young life.
 We could shoulder-tap, drink whatever we were lucky enough to get and spend the night together.

-I didn’t want to have sex with him.
-But I also felt odd reading in bed together like my parents had my whole life.
+I definitely wasn’t ready for sex.
+I didn’t even know if I was ready for reading in bed together like my parents had my whole life.
 Matching nightstands and reading glasses seemed way too grown-up for a couple of drunk teenagers.

-But we were both book nerds.
+We were both book nerds.
 And I had Sade’s Greatest Hits.
-I was playing it on repeat.
-And every exquisite possibility seemed imminent.
+I was playing it on repeat that summer.
+The possibilities seemed exquisite and imminent.

 He fell asleep sucking on my tits.
 I didn’t realize it at first, my eyes closed and my arms around him.
-His mouth kept moving while he slept but he slowed, his rhythm jolted.
+His mouth kept moving while he slept but his rhythm jolted and slowed.
 When I realized he was asleep but that his body kept pulling from my body something deeply primitive stirred and imprinted in my young psyche.
-Every earthly thing felt connected.
+Every earthly thing felt subconsciously connected.

 We broke up shortly after that but his instinct to keep connecting to my body was as intoxicating as the phosphors of Sade’s full-spectrum voice filling that small apartment in the dark.